-Ceramic Knives have their blades made from zirconium oxide.
+Ceramic knives have their blades made from zirconium oxide.
 So far, diamonds are the only material that we know is harder.

 The blades can stay sharp for years without sharpening, and won’t rust or stain.

-Use Ceramic Knives for slicing, not chopping, or they will go dull on you.
+Use ceramic knives for slicing, not chopping, or they will go dull on you.
 Use them only on cutting boards; they will damage the glaze on plates.

 When sharpening is needed, you must send them back to the manufacturer.
 Some manufacturers will for free re-sharpen the knives for you within a 3 or 5 year warranty period, though you do have to pay the postage to get it to them.
-Some gung-ho souls sharpen the knives themselves at home, but you need diamond stones to sharpen them against and a tool to hold them at the correct angle they require (an “obtuse bevel.”)
+Some people do sharpen the knives themselves at home, but you need diamond stones to sharpen them against and a tool to hold them at the correct angle they require (an “obtuse bevel.”)